MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Implementation Details

 where $w$ and $q$ are the scale and shift used to align $\hat{D}$ and $\bar{D}$ since $\bar{D}$ is given only up to scale.
 Specifically, we solve $w$ and $q$ with a least-squares criterion~\cite{Eigen2014NIPS,Ranftl2020PAMI}:

 $w$ and $q$ can be efficiently computed as follows: Let $\bh = (w, q)^T$ and $\bd_\br = (\hat{D}(\br), 1)^T$, then ~\eqnref{eq:least_square} can be rewrite as:

 which has the closed-form solution:

-Note $w$ and $q$ have to be estimated individually per batch because we sample random rays and the underlying scene geometry changes at each iteration and the depth maps predicted by the monocular depth predictor can differ in scale and shift.
+Note that we estimate $w$ and $q$ individually at each iteration for a batch of randomly sampled rays within a single image because depth maps predicted by the monocular depth predictor can differ in scale and shift and the underlying scene geometry changes at each iteration.